-Basic demographic and tumor specific variables were obtained from review of the electronic record.
-Urinary outcomes, including daytime urinary incontinence (DUI), nighttime urinary incontinence (NUI), urinary frequency, nocturia, clean intermittent catheterization (CIC) and/or indwelling catheterization, and post-void residual (PVR), were collected based on surgeon-reported outcomes derived from their most recent clinical documentation.
-DUI and NUI were defined as need for use of at least one incontinence pad during the daytime and nighttime, respectively.
-13-15 Use of prophylactic pads was not included.
+Basic demographic and tumor-specific variables were obtained from review of the electronic records.
+Urinary outcomes, including daytime urinary incontinence (DUI), nighttime urinary incontinence (NUI), urinary frequency, nocturia, clean intermittent catheterization (CIC) and/or indwelling catheterization, and postvoid residual (PVR), were collected based on surgeon-reported outcomes derived from their most recent clinical documentation.
+DUI and NUI were defined as need for use of at least one incontinence pad during the daytime and nighttime, respectively.13-15 Use of prophylactic pads was not included.
 Continence was defined as no need for incontinence pads.
-Post-void residals were obtained by Bladder Scan BVI 3000 clinic ultrasonography (Verathon Inc, Bothell, WA).
+PVRs were obtained by Bladder Scan BVI 3000 clinic ultrasonography (Verathon Inc, Bothell, WA, U.S.).